 Hopefully this guide has helped give you a little more insight into the world of piano benches and has given you some food for thought when purchasing your own bench!

-If you would like any further assistance on choosing the right piano stool for you, our Customer Experience team are available and ready to help!
+If you would like any further assistance on choosing the right piano stool for you, our showroom team are available and ready to help!
 Get in touch today!